DOGE28/Zerto-Upgrade-Tutorial/README.md

 ***5XX HTTP Errors when attempting to reach ZVM web page***

 There is a chance that when setting the host name using the appliance-manager, it doesn't get set properly.
 This will lead to HTTP 5XX errors supplied by Nginx.
-This typically means that the `hosts` file was not configured properly.
+This typically means that the `hosts` file is not configured properly.

 Running the below command will edit the `hosts` file, and change the host name (adjust for the host name you want to use).
 Your host name will not include a domain, Ex. `host_name` is correct, `host_name.example.com` is wrong and will cause additional issues.